frank038/jawm-xorg-window-manager-/README.md

-Jawm - a python3+xlib window manager
+Jawm - a python3+xlib stacking window manager

 Free to use and modify.

 Limitations:
 - no multimonitor support;
 - no virtual desktops support;
-- other.
+- other missing features.

 Early release, but usable.